beartype/beartype/README.rst

    language and doubly slow in dynamically-typed (and mostly interpreted) languages like Python, which means that performance is mostly a non-concern in "cold" code paths guaranteed to raise exceptions.
-This phase is only *conditionally* performed when the first phase fails (i.e., when one or more parameters or return values fail a type-check) by:
+This phase is only *conditionally* performed when the first phase fails by:

-   * The slow-as-molasses ``raise_pep_call_exception()`` function defined by the `"beartype._decor._code._pep._error.peperror" <beartype peperror_>`__
-     submodule, which generates human-readable exceptions after performing unmemoized O(n) type-checking of an arbitrary object against an arbitrary PEP-compliant type hint by recursing over all child hints nested in that hint with a highly unoptimized recursive algorithm prioritizing debuggability, readability, and maintainability.
+   * The slow-as-molasses ``raise_pep_call_exception()`` function declared in the `"beartype._decor._code._pep._error.peperror" submodule <beartype peperror_>`__, which generates human-readable exceptions after performing unmemoized O(n) type-checking of an arbitrary object against a PEP-compliant type hint by recursing over all child hints nested in that hint with an unoptimized recursive algorithm prioritizing debuggability, readability, and maintainability.

-The separation of concerns between performant O(1) *testing* on the one hand and perfect O(n) *error handling* on the other preserves runtime performance and readable errors (at a cost of developer pain).
+This separation of concerns between performant O(1) *testing* on the one hand and perfect O(n) *error handling* on the other preserves both runtime performance and readable errors at a cost of developer pain.
 This is good!
+:sup:`...what?`

-Secondly, this same separation of concerns also complicates the development of ``@beartype``.
+Secondly, the same separation of concerns also complicates the development of ``@beartype``.
 This is bad.
 Since ``@beartype`` internally implements two divergent type-checkers, deeply type-checking a new category of type hint requires adding that support to (wait for it) two divergent type-checkers –